 1j.
 Course Classification

-Is this training intended to be mandatory by statute, policy or other directive?
-Yes No (If “Yes”, provide details below.)
+Is this training mandatory by statute, policy or other directive to a specific audience?
+Yes No

 1k.
 Reasons for Proposing the Activity Now

 What are reasons for developing the activity at this particular time?
 Provide a brief explanation as to why the activity has been identified as a priority.
 If the activity is required by Federal or State statute, mandate or other directive, list that directive and the local Office of Primary Responsibility or Point of Contact for that directive.